$Z$-critical connections and Bridgeland stability conditions: Existence of -critical connections on -stable bundles

 \subsubsection{Behaviour of the linearised operator under extensions}

+In this section, it will be convenient to introduce the parameter $\epsilon$ defined by essentially doubling our powers.
+This simplifies the notation considerably---avoiding the appearance of square roots throughout---but has no other substantial impact.
+We then use $\epsilon$-dependent notation throughout, so that $Z_{\epsilon}$ denotes the expansion of the central charge in powers of $\epsilon$, and similarly for other quantities.

-As we wish to apply a version of the inverse function theorem, it is crucial to the analysis to understand the properties of the linearisation $P_{\epsilon}$ of the $Z$-critical operator $D_{\epsilon}$.
-The main result of this Section is \cref{prop:bound-on-linearised}, which provides a bound of the form where $C>0$ is constant, $\epsilon$ is taken sufficiently small and $q$ is the discrepancy order; this is precisely the kind of bound that will allow us to construct solutions of the $Z$-critical equation, after forming appropriate approximate solutions.
+Our construction of $Z$-critical connections will employ a version of the inverse function theorem.
+As such, it is crucial to the analysis to understand the properties of the linearisation $P_{\epsilon}$ of the $Z$-critical operator $D_{\epsilon}$ associated to the solutions of the finite dimensional problem in \cref{prop:solfindim}.
+The main result of this Section is \cref{prop:bound-on-linearised}, which provides a bound of the form where $C>0$ is constant, $\epsilon$ is taken sufficiently small and $q$ is the \emph{discrepancy order} defined in \cref{def:discreporder}; this is precisely the kind of bound that will allow us to apply the inverse function theorem, after forming appropriate approximate solutions to the $Z$-critical equation (which will be done in \cref{prop:generalinductive}).
+The strategy used here is similar to that used in \cite[Section 5.4.1]{sektnan2020hermitian}, where an analogous strategy is developed when the automorphism group $\Aut(\Gr(E))$ of the graded object $\Gr(E)$ of $E$ is a complex torus.

+The results here apply to quite general $\epsilon$-dependent families of deformations from $E$ to $\Gr(E)$.
+We will therefore first prove the results for such deformations, and then show our results apply to connections $\Phi(z_{\epsilon,\infty})$ constructed in \cref{sec:choosecplxstr}, see \cref{prop:solnasymptotics} and \cref{rem:discrepancy}.